 One of the biggest obstacles you’ll face in China is the language barrier, so take a phrase book with you.
 There are a number of popular phrasebooks on the market though pick one with Chinese Script.
 So, you can point to a phrase to make yourself understood.
 Mandarin is tonal and can be difficult to get a handle on,.
 Though the locals will generally appreciate, and often derive great amusement from, your efforts.

 Although we don’t always have the luxury of traveling at an ideal time of the year.
 If you have the luxury of choosing when to go make the most of enjoying such a luxury.
 At certain times of the year can very cold and/or wet.

 Bargaining is essential in China and as it’s a shopper’s paradise chances are you’ll be doing a bit of shopping whilst there.
 As a rule in China once you’ve bought something it’s yours, so be sure to inspect whatever it is you’re buying carefully, and once you’re sure it’s ok it’s worth bargaining a little more again.
 Many shoppers traveling to Malaysia enjoy doing bargaining and this has become a tradition.

 Pick the right time to visit major attractions

-Major tourist attractions can get extremely crowded and not only by foreign tourists but also by hordes of locals on tour domestically.
-As a general rule avoid mid-mornings and mid-afternoons which are the top time of day for multitudes of tourists arriving by bus with megaphone wielding tour operators leading the way.
+Major tourist attractions can get the extreme crowd and not only by foreign tourists.
+But, also by hordes of locals on tour domestically.
+As a general rule avoid mid-mornings and mid-afternoons.
+Which are the top time of day for multitudes of tourists arriving by bus with megaphone wielding tour operators.

 Local transportation and restaurants for authentic experiences